Frequently Asked Questions

 If you are temporarily away from your home, you do not lose residency for voting purposes.

-Citizens may register and vote in Iowa if they or their parents were eligible electors of Iowa just before leaving the U.S. This includes citizens who were not old enough to register to vote at the time they left the country.
+U.S. citizens living abroad may register and vote in Iowa if they or their parents were eligible electors of Iowa just before leaving the U.S. This includes citizens who were not old enough to register to vote at the time they left the country.
 The last residence in Iowa should be used for voter registration purposes in this instance.

 Why do I need to provide an exact address for voting purposes?